Sunday of Week 1 of Advent (Year A)

 Maybe you think: “I don’t have to worry.
 I had my medical check-up the other day and the doctor said I have the heart of a teenager.”
 But how many end up as statistics on the death toll of our roads every year?
 For them, death is something which happens to other people, to old and sick people.

 We sometimes think that the busier we are, the better.
 We even like to say, “The devil finds work for idle hands to do.”
 We work for today, for tomorrow, for next month, for next year, for our future, for our children’s future.
-But what about our real future…our future with God?
+But what about our real future—our future with God?
 What preparations are we making for that future?

 One taken, one left

-So the Gospel today says, “Of two men in the fields, one is taken, one is left; of two women at the millstone grinding, one is taken, one left.”
 This could mean that one is taken away by a natural or personal disaster (an earthquake or a heart attack) and the other left untouched.
-Or it could mean that God takes one away to himself and abandons the other.
+Or it could mean that God takes one away to himself and is left abandoned by the other.
 In either event, the basic meaning is the same.
 Two men and two women, on the outside apparently the same, doing the same work.
 And yet there is an important difference between them.
 One is prepared and one is not.

 How to prepare?

-The obvious question to ask is, How are we to prepare?
-St Paul today in the Second Reading has some advice.
-“Let us give up all the things we tend to do under cover of darkness and live decently as people do in the daytime.”
-I guess there are dark areas in all of our lives.
-Things we do, things we say, things we think, the indulging of our lower and self-centred appetites; things which we would not like other people to know about because they are quite wrong.
+There are dark areas in all of our lives—things we do, things we say, things we think, the indulging of our lower and self-centred appetites.
+There are things which we would not like other people to know about because they are quite wrongful.
 They do no good to me or to others.

 Instead, we need to develop our relations with God and with our brothers and sisters based on a caring and unconditional love for all.
 We need to learn how to find God, to find Jesus in every person, in every experience.
 We need to respect every person as the image of God.
-We are to love our neighbours as ourselves, to love everyone just as Jesus loved us.
+We are to love our neighbours as ourselves, to love everyone just as Jesus loves us.

-If, in our words and actions, our daily lives are full of the spirit of Jesus, then we have prepared.
+If in our words and actions, our daily lives are full of the spirit of Jesus, then we have prepared.
 We do not need to be anxious about the future or what will happen to us.
 Concentrate on today, on the present hour, the present situation and respond to it in truth and love and the future will take care of itself.
-Then we do not have to fear no matter when Jesus makes his final call.
+Then we do not have to fear, no matter when Jesus makes his final call.
 Because we know he is going to say: “Come, my friend.
 I want to call you now; I want to share with you my life that never ends.”
 And we will respond: “Yes, Lord, I am ready.
 I have been waiting for you all this time.”
 It will be an encounter, not of strangers, but of two old friends.